 Holding a PR pitch?
 The first step is to invite PR Agency One (Joke!
 Sort of…) The first most important step is writing a robust PR brief, which will save yourself and the shortlisted agencies a lot of time and effort.
 Holding a PR pitch is time consuming and costly for both agency and client so it is important to get it right.

 As much as I would like to say the client is always right, sometimes PR briefs simply don’t communicate what the client is after.
 While a good PR agency will interrogate a brief and ask questions to get to the heart of the problem, there are some that don’t want to ask the wrong thing and will try and muddle through a brief.
-Or they’ll have made wrong assumptions, making their presentation woefully off topic.
+Or they’ll have made wrong assumptions, making their presentation appear to lack creativity or be woefully off topic.

-Writing a PR brief should help you to decide who to invite to the pitch.
+Writing a PR brief should also help you to decide who to invite to the pitch.